Dongcheng, Beijing: Boundary

-From Tiananmen Gate at the north end of the eponymous square the district boundary follows West Chang'an Avenue to Chang Street, where it turns north, taking in Zhongshan Park as it follows the western moat of the Forbidden City.
+From Tiananmen at the north end of the eponymous square the district boundary follows West Chang'an Avenue to Chang Street, where it turns north, taking in Zhongshan Park as it follows the western moat of the Forbidden City.
 At Wenzhin Street it turns eastward to follow Jingshan Front Street between the Forbidden City and Jingshan Park.
-It resumes its northward course along Jingshan East Street, turning west along Jingshan Back Street, thus leaving all of Jingshan in the Xicheng District to the west.
+It resumes its northward course along Jingshan East Street, turning west along Jingshan Back Street, thus leaving all of Jingshan in Xicheng to the west.

 At Di'anmen Inner Street it turns north again, following the east–west line that formally divided Beijing in the mid-15th century.
 After a short turn to the west at the Bell and Drum Towers along Gulou West Street, it resumes its northward course along Jiugulou Street, which it follows north for several kilometers, past the 2nd Ring Road to Andeli Street North, where it turns west.
 At the street's end, the edge of Rendinghu Park, it follows the park edge to the northeast.

 The boundary turns east at Huangsi Street, following the rear property lines of buildings on the north side.
 It crosses the street again a block east of Gulou Outer Street, where it follows the northern edge of Liuyin Park.
 From the park's northeastern corner it goes due east to Andingmen Outer Street, where it turns north.

-It continues north across the 3rd Ring Road for a kilometer to Jian'an East Road, where it turns east, just south of Yuandadu Chengyuan Ruins Park.
-This is the district's northernmost section, now bordering on the Chaoyang District.
-After 500 m, it zigzags south, southeast and then west again along local streets to Shenggu Middle Road.
+It continues north across the 3rd Ring Road for a kilometer to Jian'an East Road, where it turns east, just south of Yuan Dadu City Wall Ruins Park.
+This is the district's northernmost section, bordering on Chaoyang.
+After 500m, it zigzags south, southeast and then west again along local streets to Shenggu Middle Road.
 There it turns south and crosses the Ring Road again, continuing on Xiaohangzhuang North Street.
-Another zigzag takes it along Xiaohangzhuang, Xinghua and Qingniangou roads to Heipingli East Street, where it turns south, to turn east again along Heiplingli North Street.
+Another zigzag takes it along Xiaohangzhuang, Xinghua, and Qingniangou roads to Heipingli East Street, where it turns south, to turn east again along Heiplingli North Street.